 The muscle contracts for inspiration; for expiration, it relaxes.
-This is controlled by the autonomous nervous system and occurs involuntarily.
+This is controlled by the autonomous nervous system via the respiratory centers in the medulla oblongata and pons, and occurs involuntarily.

-During inspiration, the lungs unfold, the volume in the thorax increases at the expense of the abdominal volume.
-The diaphragm becomes flatter, lowers in caudal direction, and also pushes the abdominal organs caudally.
+During inspiration, the lungs expand, and the volume of the thorax increases at the expense of the abdominal volume.
+The diaphragm becomes flatter, lowers in the caudal direction, and also pushes the abdominal organs caudally.
 The abdominal space protrudes.

 The diaphragm does not only manage the major part of respiratory performance, it also acts as the abdominal press in collaboration with the abdominal muscles.
 This press is necessary for the processes of birth and defecation.